Caltech-IPAC/firefly/docs/firefly-api-overview.md

 firefly.showCoverage('coverage_div', {gridOn:true})
 ```

-### Connecting XY Viewers to table
+### Connecting Charts to table

-`firefly.addXYPlot(targetDiv, parameters)` - add an XY Plot to a div
+`firefly.showXYPlot(targetDiv, parameters)` - add an XY Plot to a div
+`firefly.showHistogram(targetDiv, parameters)` - add a Histogram to a div

+Multiple charts can be connected to the same table.

 | parameters | type        |
 | ---------- | ----------- |
 |targetDiv   | string, the div to put the XY plot into |
 |parameters  | object literal |

-Most important parameters are:

- - **`xCol`**:     The name of x column, can be an expression based on multiple columns.
-                     If no column is specified, the first numeric column is used as an x column.
- - **`yCol`**:     The name of y column, can be an expression based on multiple columns.
-                      If no column is specified, the first numeric non-x column is used as a y column.
+The most important parameters, relevant to all charts, connected to a table are:

  - **`tbl_id`**:   Table ID, the string that connects this XY Plot to the table data.
- - **`tbl_group`**: Table group, the plot will reflect the data in the active table of the group.
+ - **`tbl_group`**: Table group, when specified instead of `tbl_id`, the plot will reflect the data in the active table of the group.

 If both `tbl_id` and `tbl_group` are missing, the XY viewer will be connected to the active table in the main group.

+Please, see `firefly.showXYPlot` and `firefly.showHistogram` for the list of other parameters.

 *Example:*
 ```js